Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 4.4 Expression Evaluation

-Table 4.2 summarizes the operators we’ve seen so far.
+Table 4.2 summarizes the operators we've seen so far.
 (Appendix A has a similar table that shows *all* operators.)
 The first column shows the precedence of each operator relative to the other operators in the table (the highest precedence is 1: the lowest is 5).
 The last column shows the associativity of each operator.

 **Table 4.2:** A Partial list of C Operators